OSPAMOX 500mg/5ml gran 100ml

 How long should you take Ospamox?

-- Keep taking Ospamox for as long as your doctor tells you, even if you feel better.
+- Continue to take Ospamox for as long as your doctor tells you, even if you feel better.
 You need every dose to fight the infection.
-If some bacteria survive, they can cause the infection to re-emerge.
+If some bacteria survive, they may cause the infection to come back.

-- If you still do not feel well after your treatment is finished, you should visit the doctor again.
+- If you still do not feel well after your treatment is finished, you should see your doctor again.

-Candidiasis (a fungal infection of moist areas of the body that can cause inflammation, itching and a white discharge) may develop if Ospamox is taken for a long time.
-If this happens, inform your doctor.
+Candidiasis (a fungal infection of moist areas of the body that can cause inflammation, itching and white discharge) may develop if Ospamox is taken for a long time.
+If this happens, tell your doctor.

-If you take Ospamox for a long time, your doctor may order additional tests to check that your kidneys and liver are working properly and that your blood counts are normal.
+If you take Ospamox for a long time, your doctor may order additional tests to check whether your kidneys and liver are working properly and whether your blood counts are normal.

 4. Possible side effects